 |

-To be able to make use of the necessary computer softwares (at least European Computer Driving Licence Advanced Level), information and communication technologies for mathematical problem solving, transfer of thoughts and results
+Ability to use computer software (at least at the Advanced Level of European Computer Use License), information and communication technologies for solving mathematical problems, transferring ideas and results

 |